Toward a Unified Lyapunov-Certified ODE Convergence Analysis of Smooth Q-Learning with p-Norms: Lemmas

-The following relations are essential to address the smooth Q-learning algorithms.
+The third statement is trivial, and the last statement is proved by letting $w_i =1$ for all $i\in \{1,2,\ldots,n \}$.
+This completes the proof. \end{proof} The following relations are essential to address the smooth Q-learning algorithms.
 Although their proofs are given in~\cite{pan2020reinforcement} and other literatures, they are presented here for completeness and convenience.
 Especially, the proof for the bound on the Boltzmann softmax operator is simpler than that in~\cite{pan2020reinforcement}. \begin{lemma} For any $x_1,x_2,\ldots,x_n\in {\mathbb R}$, we have \begin{enumerate} \item ${h_{\max }}(x) \le h_{{\rm{lse}}}^\lambda (x) \le {h_{\max }}(x) + \frac{{\ln (n)}}{\lambda }$

 \item $\frac{1}{\lambda }\ln \left( {\frac{1}{n}} \right) + {h_{\max }}(x) \le h_{{\rm{mm}}}^\lambda (x) \le {h_{\max }}(x)$

 \item ${h_{\max }}(x) - \frac{{\ln (n)}}{\lambda } \le h_{{\rm{bz}}}^\lambda (x) \le {h_{\max }}(x)$